simun-ivanac/wordpress-assignment/README.md

 :heavy_check_mark: setup the theme & disable core WordPress blocks

-:x: fetch some data from public API & display it on custom REST route
+:heavy_check_mark: fetch some data from public API & display it on custom REST route

 :x: create custom block that will load fetched data